CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/strategic-statements/company-values.md

 ### **Performance & Recognition**

 Performance evaluations and recognition programs directly reflect these values.
 Employees are rewarded for demonstrating unwavering safety, sustainable innovation, customer-centric approaches, strong integrity, and adaptive leadership.

+---
+### **Stakeholder Engagement**
+We recognize that our success depends on strong, proactive engagement with all stakeholders.
+Our approach is guided by the principles outlined in our [Stakeholder Engagement Plan](../stakeholder-management/stakeholder-engagement-plan.md): transparency, inclusivity, responsiveness, and value creation.
+We actively seek input from diverse stakeholder groups, tailor communication strategies, and measure engagement success through participation rates, feedback scores, and collaborative outcomes.
+Continuous improvement in stakeholder engagement is achieved through regular feedback, monitoring, and adaptation of our strategies.

 ## 4. Our Commitment